Ask Slashdot: How Can You Avoid Routers With Locked Firmware?

 The FCC later specified that they were not trying to block Open Source firmware modifications -- so leave your best suggestions in the comments.
 How can you avoid routers with locked firmware?

-Get a cheap PC that 10 years old, add PFSense (Score:3)
+Get a cheap PC that 10 years old, add PFSense (Score:4, Insightful)

 Roll your own (Score:2)